MWL91/behat-presentation/README.md

 ```

 Now, when we run `vendor/bin/behat`, Bahat will tell us, that we don't have any scenarios and steps - time to create one.

+## Mink 2 - ...

+So, when we have configured our env, let's look at Mink tests.
+Now, Mink allows you to test application like it would be browser tests.